cyrusgonzalez/ETS-Web-Inventory-App/README.md

 # What is it? <a name="what_is_it"></a>

-This repository is a host for the code I write as part of an Inventory tool built for the [Engineering Technical Services](https://www.engr.colostate.edu/ets/) at CSU.
+This repository is a host for the code I write as part of an Inventory tool built for the [Engineering Technology Services](https://www.engr.colostate.edu/ets/) at CSU.
 It consists of a thin client-server tool accessible via hosting it on an IIS server.
 I use a simple SQLite Database file to store and retrieve records.
 I've set up the IIS , .NET Framework and libraries required to host and run applications on a machine in the Engineering Department(win-compute-12).
 This version of the tool (v0.0.1) has 2 different pages: One for Labs, and One for Inventory.